JaydeepAgravat/SEM_5/software_engineering/IMP.md

 | 13.    | It is suitable for managing complex projects in any department.                                                                                                                                                                                                                                                         | It centers on the complete engineering process.                                                                                                                              |
 | 14.    | It does not focus on the automation.                                                                                                                                                                                                                                                                                    | It focusses on automation.                                                                                                                                                   |
 | 15.    | Working system gets more significance in Agile than documentation.                                                                                                                                                                                                                                                      | The process documentation is significant in DevOps.                                                                                                                          |

+# 12. Component-Based Software Engineering.

+- Component-based software engineering (CBSE) is a process that emphasizes the design and construction of computer-based systems using reusable software “components.”
+- CBSE seems quite similar to conventional or object-oriented software engineering.
+- The process begins when a software team establishes requirements for the system to be built using conventional requirements elicitation techniques.

+#### Activities

+- Component qualification.
+System requirements and architecture define the components that will be required.
+Reusable components (whether COTS or in-house) are normally identified by the characteristics of their interfaces.
+- Component adaptation.
+Software architecture represents design patterns that are composed of components (units of functionality), connections, and coordination.
+- In essence the architecture defines the design rules for all components, identifying modes of connection and coordination.
+- Component composition.
+Architectural style again plays a key role in the way in which software components are integrated to form a working system.
+- Component update.
+When systems are implemented with COTS components, update is complicated by the imposition of a third party (i.e., the organization that developed the reusable component may be outside the Immediate control of the software engineering organization).

+#### Various Components

+- Component—a nontrivial, nearly independent, and replaceable part of a system that fulfills a clear function in the context of a well-defined architecture.
+- Run-time software component—a dynamic bindable package of one or more programs managed as a unit and accessed through documented interfaces that can be discovered in run time.
+- Software component—a unit of composition with contractually specified and explicit context dependencies only.
+- Business component—the software implementation of an “autonomous” business concept or business process.
+- Qualified components—assessed by software engineers to ensure that not only functionality, but performance, reliability, usability, and other quality factors follow to the requirements of the system or product to be built.
+- Adapted components—adapted to modify (also called mask or wrap) unwanted or undesirable characteristics.
+- Assembled components—integrated into an architectural style and interconnected with an appropriate infrastructure that allows the components to be coordinated and managed effectively.
+- Updated components—replacing existing software as new versions of components become available.